 If the mangroves are a bit too chilled for you then maybe some rafting will float your boat.
 Or not.
 There are two rapids and a river near to Manuel Antonio for all levels of rafters.

 The Savegre River is suitable for first-timers and families and is open all year round.
 Naranjo River is best June to November and El Chorro is for experienced and extreme rafters and is best in March and April.
+Check rates and availability for Naranjo River rafting.

 Have a drink in an aircraft